mangalam-research/btw/tech_notes.rst

 - Run ``btwexistdb`` commands: ``createuser``, ``createdb``, ``loadindex``, ``load``.

-- Force django-polymorphic to be at 0.8.1.
+- Force django-polymorphic to be at 1.0.2.

+- Force django to be at 1.10.x.

 - Run ``pip uninstall django-treebeard`` and then ``pip install git+https://github.com/tabo/django-treebeard#79bdb7c``.